waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 of any laws in one's jusrisdiction restricting *gambling*, and possibly also laws in the jurisdictions of each of the participants if those are different.

-While Allsembly™ as a community is intended to be intependent in the sense of participants choosing their own issues to dialogue about, the software could also be adapted for public consultation in which issues and possibly some other parameters for the dialogue are decided by the organization seeking
+While Allsembly™ as a community is intended to be independent in the sense of participants choosing their own issues to dialogue about, the software could also be adapted for public consultation in which issues and possibly some other parameters for the dialogue are decided by the organization seeking